louisdorard/Machine-Learning-Starter-Kit/code/README.md

 That's it!
 Everything's already set up in the docker container.
 You can jump straight to the section of this document on "Accessing notebooks from Jupyter".

-If you're curious, here's some more info on the command line above:
+If you're curious, here's some more information on the command line above:

 * it creates a docker container called 'oml' -- which you can think of as a lightweight virtual machine -- from an image found on docker hub and referenced by 'louisdorard/oml'
 * it maps the current directory in your OS to /home/jovyan/work in the container